CoryP4/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    '.forEach' is used to iterate through an array without stopping (somewhat similar to a forloop)

+    '.map' creates a new array from the referenced array, usually in a different format.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function receives a callback function,

+    A callback function is passed into a higher order function as an argument.

 3. What is closure?

+    closure is when a nested function reaches outside of itself to complete the desired function

 4. Describe the four rules of the 'this' keyword.

+  1. when using 'this' in the global scope, 'this' is the window and all of it's contents
+  2. when a function is called by a preceding dot, 'this' is whatever comes before the dot.
+  3. when used inside a constructor function 'this' refers to the specific instance of the object created
+  4. when using .call oor .apply - 'this' is explicitly defined

 5. Why do we need super() in an extended class?

+    to reference/retreive the parent's attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.